Coach Prime (TV series)

 Coach Prime is an American television documentary series about college football head coach Deion Sanders.

-It premiered on Prime Video on December 29, 2022.
+On April 26, 2023, Sanders announced that Prime Video Sports renewed the show for the 2023 season during an interview on The Pat McAfee Show.
+This new season takes place in Boulder, Colorado, where Sanders looks to transform a Colorado team that went 1–11 in 2022.
+On May 14, 2024, Amazon announced that the show would be renewed for a third season which premiered on January 7, 2025.

 Summary

 The docuseries follows Deion Sanders (nicknamed "Prime Time"), head coach of the Jackson State University Tigers football team, on and off the field.
 During the team's 2022 undefeated SWAC championship season, the team had to contend with a water crisis in Jackson, Mississippi, with players moving to different locations, and Sanders guiding them through the crisis.